ancientagent/uprise_mob/docs/SESSION_KICKOFF_TEMPLATE.md

-# UPRISE Phase 2 — Session Kickoff Template
+# UPRISE Sprint 2 - Session Kickoff Template

 Purpose
 - Paste this at the start of any new conversation to quickly restore context and alignment.